-You can configure the switch to automatically create a log of configuration commands as you enter them.
+Feature overview You can configure the switch to automatically create a log of configuration commands as you enter them.
 A command log can provide the system operators with a detailed view of the commands executed.
 The command log file is saved locally on the switch along with other system logs.
 You can enable and disable command logging.
 By default, it is disabled.

-Logging severity

-The system associates a severity level with system events that are written to the log.
+Logging severity The system associates a severity level with system events that are written to the log.
 When CLI commands are executed and written to the log, they are assigned a nonconfigurable severity of SEVERITY_NOTICE.

-Command line logging is disabled by default.

-The following example enables command logging:
+Defaults Command line logging is disabled by default.
+Configuration example The following example enables command logging: (CN) # config (CN) (Config)# loggin ng cli-command

-'''

-(CN1610) # config

-(CN1610) (Config)# logging cli-command

-'''